 Aircraft are composed of many parts and devices which are designed to work in unison to safely lift the craft into the air and return it to the ground.
 If any of these components or devices fails, it can spell doom for the pilot and passengers on board.

 - Electrical Devices— Pilots rely on numerous devices to be able to navigate, determine velocity and altitude and to assess conditions both in the air and on the ground.
 If any of these devices fail, it is at the pilot, crew and passengers’ peril.
-For this reason, ground crew must ensure that all devices are working properly before allowing any aircraft to take off and pilots must perform their own checks.
+For this reason, ground crew must ensure that all devices are working correctly before allowing any aircraft to take off and pilots must perform their checks.

 Causes of Equipment Failure In Aircraft

 Ground crews have the daunting and important task of catching any problem that may exist on or inside of the aircrafts that they service.
 While some equipment failures are due to poor repair work or failure to inspect an aircraft, some defects and problems manage to evade even the most diligent servicemen.
 Equipment failure can result from any combination of factors including the following.

 - Poor design or materials— Some aircraft are manufactured with cheap materials or with parts that do not meet FAA regulations, often failing at some point.